Gemini 2.5 Introduces Multi-Speaker Text-to-Speech (TTS), Available for Free

 Important Notes:

-I. Accessing the Gemini Speech Generation Page
+I. Accessing the Gemini Text-to-Speech Webpage

 - Direct Access: Open the link https://aistudio.google.com/generate-speech in your browser.